nationalarchives/tdr-scripts/README.md

 There are three variables which can be set which control what the bastion can connect to.
 * connect_to_database - Postgres client is installed and a file is created at /home/ssm-user/connect.sh.
 Running this script will connect you to the database in read only mode.
-* connect_to_export_efs - The export efs volume is mounted in read only mode in /home/ssm-user/efs/export The `terraform/bastion` directory contains a Jenkinsfile for creating the bastion instance through Jenkins.
-The [Jenkins job][bastion-jenkins-job] has boolean options for each of the above variables.
+* connect_to_export_efs - The export efs volume is mounted in read only mode in /home/ssm-user/efs/export

 To connect to the host
 * Log into the required TDR AWS account (intg, staging, prod)